 Eligibility: We are looking for exceptional talent, willingness to collaborate across newsrooms and communities, commitment to community engagement throughout project production and distribution, as well as a drive to shed light on diverse perspectives and issues of economic inequality in a local context.

 The program is open to all people of all ages and levels of career experience who work with visual communication, including videographers and photographers working with lens-led technology for the purposes of visual storytelling, and a specific commitment to effecting change.
 Applicants may work in a broad range of visual formats including photography, video, audio, motion or VR.
-Applicants must be based in the Bay Area and proposals can outline the continuation of existing work or the creation of a new project keeping in mind the three-month deliverable timeline.
+Proposals can outline the continuation of existing work or the creation of a new project keeping in mind the three-month deliverable timeline.

 Preference will be given to applicants with an existing community connection to the geographic region for which they are applying; applicants with relevant projects already in progress are welcome to apply.
 People of color and others whose perspectives are underrepresented in media are highly encouraged to apply.

 Application Process: The application portal opens on June 6 at 9am PST and the deadline to apply is July 17 at noon PST.
 Selected Fellows will be announced in September 2019.
 The CatchLight Local Initiative staff and program advisors will review applications, creating a short list of 2-4 finalists for each available position.
 Finalists will be notified by early August and scheduled for an interview with their potential host newsrooms, CatchLight and GroundTruth staff.
 Selected Fellows will be announced in September 2019.